Davic15/React-The-Complete-Guide/Section 11 - Advance Handling side effect using reducers and using the context API/Notes.md

 ## React context limitations.

     - React context is not optimized for high frequency changes.
+    - Don't use for large applications.

 ## Learning the Rules of Hooks.

     - PDF file attached here.
+    - Only call React Hooks in React Functions.
+        - React components functions.
+        - Custom hooks.
+    - Only call React hooks at the top level.
+        - Don't call them in nested functions.
+        - Don't call them in any block statements.
+    - Extra rule for useEffect(), always add eveything you refer to inside of useEffect() as a dependency.

+## Refactoring an Input Component.

+    - Create a new Input component and move the inputs there.

+## Diving into "Forward Refs".

+    - Change the input to accept refs (useRef) from outside.